Which Coding Training Format Is Right for Me?

 You might feel a little overwhelmed when looking for coding classes and bootcamps, which is perfectly understandable.
 You’ll likely want to start with something that matches your interests or aligns with your career goals.

-It’s okay to hesitate when you’re starting the process of learning to code.
+It’s okay to hesitate when starting the process of learning to code.
 Try some free courses first to see which topics appeal to you, and then you can go from there.
-Many pre-recorded lectures cover the fundamentals and will give you enough knowledge to gauge if it’s right.
-All these free courses are intended to let you test the waters and make an informed decision before committing.
+Many pre-recorded lectures cover fundamentals and will give you enough knowledge to gauge if it’s right.
+These free courses are intended to let you test the waters and make an informed decision before committing.

-Websites are where most people start when they’re first learning to code, and the Intro to Front End Web Development class by Noble Desktop shows you which programming languages are needed and how to use them.
-From there, you can look into WordPress, one of the internet's most-used Content Management Systems (CMS).
-WordPress is highly customizable, and the Intro to WordPress for Developers course teaches you how HTML and CSS knowledge can enhance its interface.
+Websites are where most people start when first learning to code, and the Intro to Front-end Web Development class by Noble Desktop shows you which programming languages are needed and how to use them.
+From there, you can explore WordPress, one of the internet's most-used Content Management Systems (CMS).
+WordPress is highly customizable, and the Intro to WordPress for Developers course teaches how HTML and CSS knowledge can enhance its interface.

 Another side of coding is data science.
-General Assembly's free Intro to Data Science class teaches you the essential practices data scientists use.
-They also have an Intro to Data Analytics course that covers Google Sheets and other standard tools.
+General Assembly's free Intro to Data Science class teaches essential practices data scientists use, and they also offer an Intro to Data Analytics course covering Google Sheets and other standard tools.

 Read about more free coding videos and online tutorials.